LaurentVeyssier/Credit-Card-fraud-detection-using-Machine-Learning/README.md

 In addition, the number of false positive remains acceptable.
 This means a lot less verification work (on legitimate transactions) for the fraud departement compare dto some other approaches which failed on this aspect.
 Key results are shown below:

-Confusion matrix achived using SMOTE up-sampling and a simple dense neural network:
+Confusion matrix achieved using SMOTE over-sampling and a simple dense neural network:

 ![](confusion_matrix.png)